-Taking time to create a comprehensive meal plan takes the guesswork out of working out what to cook and needing to buy the groceries required.
-Though spending one afternoon or evening per week dedicated to planning and shopping for 7-days-worth of meals might not be the most fun of activities, it’ll help keep you on track and in control for a healthy lifestyle.
+Taking time to create a comprehensive weekly meal plan takes the guesswork out of working out what to cook and needing to buy the groceries required.
+Though spending one afternoon or evening per week dedicated to meal planning and grocery shopping for 7-days-worth of meals might not be the most fun activity, it’ll help keep you on track and in control for a healthy lifestyle.

 Avoiding those midweek takeaways and fast food stop-offs will do more than keeping your waistline trim – it’ll also save you money.

-In December 2018 Bloomberg found that, while fast food has long been heralded as a cheap option, price rises at outlets like Taco Bell and McDonalds are putting them on a par with modern (healthier) farm-to-table-style chains.
+In December 2018, Bloomberg found that, while fast food has long been heralded as a cheap option, price rises at outlets like Taco Bell and Mcdonald’s are putting them on a par with modern (healthier) farm-to-table-style chains.

-While McDonalds does offer a $6 meal with a burger, fries, drink, and a pie, other menu items cost upwards of $6 or even $9 without additional side orders.
+While Mcdonald’s does offer a $6 meal with a burger, fries, drink, and a pie, other menu items cost upwards of $6 or even $9 without additional side orders.
 Taco Bell stuffed burritos will set you back around $5 – more expensive than menu options at independent, local Mexican restaurants in certain areas of the USA.

 While so-called “fast-casual” chains like Chipotle and Panera Bread might offer fresher, healthier options that fit better with the healthy eating mentality, they aren’t actually better for your wallet.
-Approximately one third of adults in the US eat fast food each day, which makes it unsurprising that this area of our economy is booming.
+Approximately one-third of adults in the US eat fast food each day, which makes it unsurprising that this area of our economy is booming.

-However, home cooked versions of your take-out favorites can be just as – if not considerably more – enjoyable, and while fast food prices continue to rise, market research is showing that cooking at home is actually getting cheaper.
+However, home-cooked versions of your take-out favorites can be just as – if not considerably more – enjoyable, and while fast food prices continue to rise, market research is showing that cooking at home is actually getting cheaper.

 If you love hot soup and a sandwich or a fresh burrito bowl for lunch, the good news is this: it’s easy and affordable to create these options at home.

-Cooking up a batch of soup or sautéing vegetables and chicken with spices is not only healthier – you can identify and source the ingredients yourself, with no additives, and use ingredients like olive oil and butter more sparingly – but you’ll be able to generate several portions from a single spend.
+Cooking up a batch of soup or sautéing vegetables and chicken with spices is not only a healthier food choice– you can identify and source the ingredients yourself, with no additives, and use ingredients like olive oil and butter more sparingly – but you’ll be able to generate several portions from a single spend.

 Meal planning saves money in other ways, too.
 Ever noticed that you spend more at the grocery store when you’re hungry?

-That’s because stores offer irresistible snack items at the checkout and at the end of each aisle, tempting you to buy more than you need.
+That’s because stores offer irresistible snack items at the checkout and the end of each aisle, tempting you to buy more than you need.
 Creating a meal plan and writing a detailed shopping list makes it easy to focus on buying only what you need, thus saving you money that can be saved or spent elsewhere.

 And don’t dismiss frozen options, either – frozen fruit and vegetables are picked and frozen at their prime, contain all of the vitamins and antioxidants of their fresh counterparts, and tend to be much cheaper than fresh.

-Based on a survey carried out between 2013 and 2016, Centers for Disease Control (CDC) and Prevention’s National Center for Health Statistics (NCHS) found that 56.4% of women and 41.7% of men said that they had been actively trying to slim down in the last 12 months.
+Based on a survey carried out between 2013 and 2016, the Centers for Disease Control (CDC) and Prevention’s National Center for Health Statistics (NCHS) found that 56.4% of women and 41.7% of men said that they had been actively trying to slim down in the last 12 months.

 With so many people trying to lose weight, it is unsurprising that we look for answers in online articles and magazines.

-While fad diets can make you lose weight quickly, they offer unsustainable results.
+While fad diets can make you lose weight quickly, they offer unsustainable results and make weight management harder to achieve.
 Dropping 5lbs for a summer holiday or big event might give you the instant outcome you need, but you won’t be able to keep the weight off long-term.

 Buying only the ingredients you need for the meals you intend to make is more economical, and it’s easier to resist temptation if you don’t have treats and snacks laying around.
 What’s more, avoiding processed, pre-prepared meals also helps heighten your awareness of exactly what you are fuelling your body with.

 Planning out your week’s meals can help you reach your goals faster.
-The CDC advises that people who lose weight gradually and steadily (at a rate of 1 to 2 pounds per week) are more successful at keeping weight off; and they should achieve this goal by eating well and exercising regularly.
+The CDC advises that people who lose gradually and steadily (at a rate of 1 to 2 pounds per week) are more successful at keeping weight off; they should achieve this goal by eating well and exercising regularly.

-By planning your meals, you can take control of your diet and build in the kind of treats that keep us all going whilst losing that extra weight – pound by pound, inch by inch.
+By planning your meals, you can take control of your diet and build in the kind of treats that keep us all going while losing that extra weight – pound by pound, inch by inch.

 Most of us love to try new things, and when it comes to food, we’re at our most adventurous.